r-lib/actions/examples/README.md

 the test coverage of your package and upload the result to [codecov.io](https://codecov.io)

+In theory reporting to codecov.io works automatically, but unfortunately in practice it often fails, unless a `CODECOV_TOKEN` secret is set in the repository, containing a Codecov repository upload token.

 ``` yaml
 # Workflow derived from https://github.com/r-lib/actions/tree/v2/examples
 # Need help debugging build failures?
 Start at https://github.com/r-lib/actions#where-to-find-help